thepwrtank18/SaladBalanceCheck/README.md

 When you start the app, you will need 2 things: an sAccessToken and an sIdRefreshToken.
 You can find both of those by going to the tutorial [here](https://github.com/LITdevs/SaladBind#automatic-get-with-salad-auth-token).

+For security reasons, these tokens are not saved on your device.
+Also, I'm not stealing your balance.
+Would you think the source code would be open if it did?

 ## Building
 To make working builds of SaladBalanceCheck, you will first have to download SaladAPI at https://github.com/thepwrtank18/SaladAPI.
 Follow the instructions there.
 I don't know why it doesn't include it automatically, but here you go.